| |

 Montessori Language Curriculum Fosters Early Reading

 So, give your child the gift of literacy and watch them climb the literacy ladder step-by-step with confidence and ease, starting as early as 18 months.
-Unlock their full potential and observe your child progress from engaging Sound Games to the tactile and auditory exploration of phonetic sets to embarking on a reading journey while following The PBG Scheme.
+Unlock their full potential and observe your child progress from engaging in Sound Games to the tactile and auditory exploration of phonetic sets to embarking on a reading journey while following The PBG Scheme.

 Is it possible to dye salt?

-Yes, it is possible to dye salt, and below are the simple steps to make gorgeous colorful, dyed salt in no time!
+Yes, it is possible to dye salt, and below are the simple steps to make gorgeous, colorful, dyed salt in no time!

 2. Step 2: Add liquid watercolor and close tight.